GALLERY

 There is a company, Racine Café, based in Geneva.
 It produces sublime, intense coffee (“Notre café – un instant de poésie”).
 This coffee wasn't sold to private individuals until 2022, but the company – their chief: a melomaniac – allowed me to purchase it privately before this date...
 Now it's available for everyone.

 I met Simon – arranged by Lucien Dällenbach – after one of his performances at the ETH Zurich (1996?) and told him about my project.
 But he wasn't interested...
 In 1998 I wrote an article commissioned by DU magazine to appear in the January 1999 Simon issue.
-However, it was deemed too demanding for DU readers and was not published.
+However, it was deemed "too demanding for DU readers" and was not published.
+I was always suspicious of this argument; today I think that Simon himself prevented the article from being published in “his” DU.

 For me, Claude Simon is the greatest novelist of modern times.